Aimé Michel: Biography

 A member of the editorial board of Lumières dans la nuit from 1969, he wrote numerous articles on UFOs, mysticism, the animal kingdom as well as other topics in various journals.
 In the periodical La vie des bêtes, during the 1960s, he authored the column "Les mystères du monde animal", documenting the mysteries of the animal world.
 From September 26 to October 10, 1964, Aimé Michel also led cultural workshops on the theme of "Life in the Sidereal Universe", taking place under the backing of the magazine Planète at Cefalù in Sicily.

 He wrote the television screenplay Mycenae, the One From the Future, which aired in 1972.

-He was a friend of controversial people like Jacques Bergier and Louis Pauwels, who were arrested in 1971 for their cooperation in Planète.
+He was a friend of controversial people like Jacques Bergier and Louis Pauwels, who co-created in 1961 the magazine Planète.
 He self-described himself as a "pathological" rebel for his cooperation in such activities.